Budgeting & Cash-Flow Hacks to Find Money You Didn't Know You Had

 Let's start with the easy stuff — the places where money is leaking out without you even realizing it.

-This might be the single biggest money hack most teachers don't know about.
-If you're paying $70, $80, or even $100+/month to Verizon, AT&T, or T-Mobile — you're overpaying for the exact same service.
+This may be one of the most overlooked money-saving moves for teachers.
+If you're paying $70, $80, or even $100+/month to Verizon, AT&T, or T-Mobile — many educators find they're paying more than necessary.

 What's an MVNO?
 A Mobile Virtual Network Operator is a wireless carrier that doesn't own the towers — they lease them from the big three.
-That means you get the exact same network, same coverage, same 5G — just without the massive overhead costs that get passed on to you.
+That means in many areas, you get access to the same underlying network — just without the massive overhead costs that get passed on to you.

 Every major carrier has MVNOs that run on their network: